-What an Industrial Grinder is NOT – and When you Need one
+What is an Industrial Food Grinder and When you Need one

-Industrial food grinders – there’s a lot of confusion around these unique pieces of equipment.
+Industrial food grinders for the food processing industry – there’s a lot of confusion around these unique pieces of equipment.
 Specifically, many people don’t understand what they are and what they’re not, and how to tell whether using one would benefit an organization.
-This is especially true for organizations that have since relied on batch equipment, and aren’t sure when they should make the switch to industrial machinery.
+This is especially true for organizations that have since relied on batch equipment and aren’t sure when they should make the switch to industrial machinery.
 With that in mind, we’re going to spend this blog talking about what commercial food grinders are and what they’re not, and how to decide when you need to purchase one.

 What an Industrial Grinder is Not